-Overweight New York Drivers Encouraged to Use Seatbelt Extenders and Buckle Up
+Overweight NY Drivers Encouraged to Use Seatbelt Extenders to Safely Buckle Up

 In New York, it is a primary offense if the driver or front seat passenger is not wearing a seat belt.
 New York law enforcement agencies frequently partner with the National Highway Traffic Safety Administration to enforce the state’s seatbelt law.
 However, a recent report suggests there is one demographic that may not be wearing their seat belts – obese drivers.